 The SCCA Event Insurance Plan has been specifically designed to protect SCCA, its members, officials, specialists, participants, and employees.
 It is based upon experience and information gathered over a period of many years.
 The Plan is reviewed and adjusted annually to improve the protection.
 The Finance Department monitors the performance of the Plan, its insurers(s), and the authorized insurance representative with periodic reports to the Board of Directors.

 The Plan is divided into two sections: event liability coverage and participant accident coverage.
-Specific details of the SCCA Event Insurance Plan and instructions for ordering insurance are sent to the Regions each year in the Insurance Handbook.
+Specific details of the SCCA Event Insurance Plan and instructions for ordering insurance is available at SCCA.com.

 Every SCCA sanctioned event is required to carry certain coverage.
-The specific coverage and minimum limits are outlined in the current Insurance Handbook, GCR, and various Rulebooks.
+The specific coverage and limits are outlined in the current Insurance Summary documents available at SCCA.com, and various Rulebooks.

 B. ORGANIZATION